-Do employees in hospitals, prisons and other departments have to acquire a Hygiene Passport, if food is distributed in these departments?
+Do employees in hospitals and other departments have to acquire a Hygiene Passport, if food is distributed in these departments?

 No, generally not.
 Such departments/the kitchens in the departments are not generally food premises.
 Generally ready-made portions are distributed in the departments, cooked food is portioned out, sandwiches for snacks or breakfast are made using cold cuts or cooked and chilled food from the central kitchen is heated up.
 This is not handling of unpackaged, perishable foodstuffs.